matsmaiwald/matsmaiwald.github.io/_posts/2020-04-26-Multi-Repo-git-commit-history.markdown

 ---
 layout: post
-title:  "Multi-repo git commit history"
+title:  "Multi-repo git commit history cli tool"
 categories: misc
 ---
-# Git commit history for multiple repositories

 I often use `git log` to remind myself of the last commits I added to my code.
-In many cases, I have to checkout more than repo to get the full picture of where I left off.
+In many cases, I have to checkout more than one repo to get the full picture of where I left off.
 In fact, this happens so often that I decided to write a small, neat shell script that I can call with a simple `git-hist` which traverses all git repos in a directory and displays the latest commits.

-# Example
+## Example
 Imagine the following folder structure.
 ```
 projects